 2. Make a list of things you need while you are decorating to save you time and money.
 Make a list and place it in your wallet.
 This task will remind you to get the stuff when you are out shopping.
 Also, check online for any coupons for the products you need and print them out.

 6. With your calendar at hand, determine what traditions BEFORE Thanksgiving for this year.
 Visit my post about Organize Your Holiday Traditions Tips.
-This post gives you a free tradition form to fill out and help you get organized for the event.
+This post gives you a free tradition form to fill out and helps you get organized for the event.

 Now, on to my excellent Professional Organizers' tips about keeping the fun in the holidays.